Floorp-Projects/Floorp/dom/docs/ioutils_migration.md

 `IOUtils` provides the following methods to read data from a file.
 Like `OS.File`, they accept an `options` dictionary.

+Note: The maximum file size that can be read is `UINT32_MAX` bytes.
+Attempting to read a file larger will result in a `NotReadableError`.

 ```idl
 Promise<Uint8Array> read(DOMString path, ...);